Larry Lam's Guide Note

 SZE YA TEMPLE

-(Compiled with the assistance of Wong Fot Jaw and Cheong Kam Hon.)
+(Compiled with the assistance of Wong Fot Jaw and Cheong Kam Hon

-Yap Ah Loy had previously served under Shen Meng Li and decided to honour him by starting the Sze Ya Temple in KL.
+Yap Ah Loy had previously served under Shen Meng Li, decided to honour him by starting the Sze Ya Temple in KL.
 In 1864 Yap Ah Loy brought the joss stick ashes from the first Xian Shi Ye altar (located at the Tien Koo temple in Rasah, near Seremban) to KL.
 It was initially housed in a small wooden attap hut, which was a Guan Yin temple in the backyard of his residence.
 He also donated RM500 (a big sum of money in those days) and allocated 6 lots of land for the construction of a proper temple.
 In 1882, a building of bricks and tiles was built to replace the hut.

-Later, when Yap Ah Loy's loyal lieutenant Chung Lai (also known as Chung Piang and Chung Si) died, he too became deified to be known as Si Shi Ye.
-Another version says that Si Shi Ye was Yap Ah Sze (Ah Sze Keledek), who was murdered in Kanching.
+Si Sze Ye (Chinese Phonetics Han Yu Pin Yin - Si Shi Ye) was Yap Ah Sze (Ah Sze Keledek).
+He was a successful businessman who was murdered in Kanching.
 Yap Ah Loy probably considered Yap Ah Sze a benefactor.
 The latter had declined an offer to succeed Liu Ngim Kong as Kapitan Cina of KL after Liu's death.
-This allowed Yap Ah Loy to be the next Kapitan Cina.
+This paved the way for Yap Ah Loy to become the next Kapitan Cina.
 Yap Ah Sze and Hiu Siew (the first Kapitan Cina of KL) were the first Chinese traders in KL.

 Yap Ah Loy died in 1885 and was deified by his clansmen in 1956.